 Commercial leases may be further categorised into “net leases” and, rarely, “gross leases”.
 Under a net lease, all operating costs and expenses relating to the property are passed on to the tenant in addition to the payment of base rent, although responsibility for capital expenses may remain with the landlord.
 Under a gross lease, tenants are charged an “all-in” fixed gross rent to cover the landlord’s operating and capital costs and expenses, while providing the tenant certainty as to its financial obligations.

 Rents and lease terms are freely negotiable, with the exception that the Quebec Civil Code caps the term at 100 years.
-In response to the coronavirus pandemic, a number of temporary measures were introduced.
+In response to COVID-19, temporary measures were introduced, such as the Canada Emergency Commercial Rent Assistance Program, Canada Emergency Rent Subsidy, Tourism and Hospitality Recovery Program and the Hardest-Hit Business Recovery Program.
+These temporary measures have ended and there are no ongoing measures in place.

 An initial lease term typically ranges between five and ten years, subject to a tenant’s option to extend for one or more additional periods.
 A ground lease, in which the tenant will have financed and constructed the buildings on the land, will have a longer initial term and options to extend.
-The coronavirus pandemic has not resulted in material changes to commercial lease provisions.
-While force majeure clauses may be updated to cover future pandemics, their application will continue to exclude breaches of payment obligations.
+The COVID-19 pandemic did not result in material changes to commercial lease provisions.
+While force majeure clauses may be updated to cover future pandemics, their application will continue to exclude breaches-of-payment obligations.

 For commercial leases, rent is based on market conditions and negotiated prior to settling the lease agreement.
 Market conditions will determine whether there will be a fixed rental rate for the term, or whether the rental rate will increase throughout the term.